tombresee/SensorAnalysis/index.md

 - _These sensors are **ideal** for health, environmental, industrial and residential monitoring, because of their high performance, low cost and small size._

-NOTE: the 3SP-CO-1000 sensor is not intended for continuous operation at <10% RH.
-Extended periods (>60-90 days) of operation in <10% humidity may permanently damage the sensor.

 <br>

 ##  Malfunction